BloodHoundAD/SharpHound2/README.md

 ## Usage
 ### Enumeration Options
 * **CollectionMethod** - The collection method to use.
-This parameter will accept a comma seperate list of values.
+This parameter will accept a comma seperated list of values.
 Has the following potential values (Default: Default):
    * **Default** - Performs group membership collection, domain trust collection, local admin collection, and session collection
    * **Group** - Performs group membership collection only
    * **LocalGroup** - Performs local admin collection only